 One method of disseminating crime and safety information is the publication of the Daily Crime Log.
-TTPD maintains a Daily Crime Log of the last 60 days of reported incidents and is available for public inspection at TTPD during normal business hours, or online at the following link:
+TTPD maintains a daily crime log of the last 60 days of reported incidents and is available for public inspection at TTPD during normal business hours, or online at the following link: https://banapps.texastech.edu/ITIS/CrimeLog

-• https://banapps.texastech.edu/ITIS/CrimeLog

 The Daily Crime Log includes offenses reported to the TTPD which occurred on campus, in or on a non-campus building or property, public property immediately adjacent and accessible to campus, or within the patrol jurisdiction of the TTPD.
+Additionally, there is a tab that includes the CSA Crime Log in order to provide reports made by CSA's.